Dissolution of Partnership Firm: Class 12 Accountancy Notes

 When a partnership firm dissolves, its financial records must be closed systematically.
 The accounting treatment process involves settling assets, paying off liabilities, and distributing any remaining funds to partners.

-Understanding this process is key to mastering partnership accounting, as it shows how to calculate profits or losses and finalize partners’ accounts using specific accounts designed for dissolution.
+Understanding this process is key to mastering partnership accounting, as it shows how to calculate profits or losses and finalise partners’ accounts using specific accounts designed for dissolution.
 The books of the firm are closed after dissolution, and the process is completed by opening the following accounts:

 Realisation Account